 5.)
-I continued to geek-out about my schedule and bought a new (and awesome) type of calendar (watch the video with me and wonder why this has never been patented before).
+I continued to geek-out about my schedule and bought a new calendar.
 I have high hopes that with the utilization of this calendar, I will streamline my life in such a way that I will manage to schedule more than two showers a week.
 In fact, I am hoping that the new and improved organized and better smelling me will not even need to include basic hygiene on her calendar at all.
 That is going to be a BIG accomplishment.

 6.)
 During one of my two weekly showers, I had an 11 month old audience.
 My daughter stood against the side of the bathtub, fascinated by my pasty white body for at least 15 minutes.
 When she did crawl away, all I could think about was her consuming the crumpled corpse of a large spider I had killed the night before and left in my trash can on the floor (oops), or whether or not she could reach any of my jewelry, and gleefully throw it behind one of the baseboard heat covers.
 But neither of those things happened (as far as I know) and she returned in one piece to gaze rapturously at me while I dried off.
 So I think that’s an accomplishment.
 But I guess we’ll never really know…

 7.)
 Sometimes when my son is coloring with markers, and there’s no paper within easy reach, I let him use the baby’s face.
 KIDDING.
 Who do you people think I am?
 But yeah, there’s really just no way to look at this one as an accomplishment.
 That’s just embarrassing.